 Simple, repetitive tasks are safe and fun to do with your loved one with dementia.
 Such activities include the following:

 Remember to focus on the activity itself, spending time together making something, rather than the outcome.
-Who cares if the wrapping doesn’t lay down smooth, or the cookies don’t taste perfect?
+Who cares if the wrapping paper doesn’t lay down smooth, or the cookies don’t taste perfect?

 Careful With Decorations